frc868/houndscout-2024/README.md

 # Finish Setup
 1. Create a .env file and enter the following to connect the database to your server:
 DATABASE_URL="postgresql://postgres:postgres@localhost:5432/postgres"
+2. Run "npm install" in the terminal to install all necessary frameworks.
-2. Run "npx prisma migrate dev" in the terminal to create the necessary framework in the database.
+3. Run "npx prisma generate" in the terminal to create the database.
 3. Run "npx prisma studio" to open Prisma Studio.
 4. Create a row in Server.
 5. Create and fill in 6 Heartbeats, each set to a different station.
 Connect each of these to the Server you created.